Arts Portfolio FAQ

 I play more than one instrument.
 Can I include multiple instruments in my video(s)?

 Not in most cases.
 (Exceptions: percussion or a series of wind or brass instruments in different pitches.)
 You can include other performance experience in your music résumé, but we may only review one specific category per applicant.
-Classical and jazz submissions should be considered separate instrument or voice areas.
+Classical and jazz submissions should be considered separate instrument or voice areas, and you will need to choose one area only.

 My piece requires accompaniment.
 Must I perform with a pianist?